greggman/virtual-webgl/README.md

 the shared GL context's canvas.
 The limitation of course is that the result won't appear in front of other elements but usually that's ok.

+That should be trivial to implement using a custom compositor.
+The first time you get a compositor put the canvas of the shared context (the one that gets passed to `compsite`) in the page and then render the texture being composited using `gl.viewport` and `gl.scissor`

+If your canvases are not all on screen you could try using [an augmented requestAnimationFrame](https://github.com/greggman/requestanimationframe-fix.js) that only calls the requestAnimationFrame callback to draw the canvases that are on screen.

+All those optimizaton don't add up to much given the test mentioned in the first paragraph.

+Another solution is to track all the state internally rather than querying it from WebGL.
+There's a lot of state to track.
+You'd track it, and then ideally only lazily restore it if possible.

 ## Future Enhancements

 virutal-webgl adds a `dispose` method to the virtual contexts letting you free the virutal context.